isnisn/smartlash/README.md

         ```bash
         . ./export.sh
         ```
-    - Connect the Heltec ESP32 to your computer via USB.
+    - Connect the Heltec ESP32 to your computer via USB
-    - Open Vim and write your code.
-    - Save the code file in your project directory.
-    - Open a terminal in the project directory.
     - Run `idf.py set-target esp32` to set the target to ESP32 (if not already set).
     - Run `idf.py build` to compile the code.
     - Run `idf.py flash` to upload the code to the ESP32.